The Bell-tower: a symbol of regional cooperation

 The mayors presented their gift at the opening ceremony in September 1964.
 A little over six months later, in May 1965, they paid another visit to the campus, when the municipalities’ commitment to the new institute was described very aptly: ‘No one should assume from the name T.H.T. that it is only Twente that has a close bond with this university of applied sciences.
 Throughout the East of the Netherlands, Drienerlo aims to stimulate interest in academic education, re-integrate study programmes and student life and find the right balance between regional and national interests.’
 So the bell tower, together with its carillon, was not only a wonderful gift to the brand-new campus; it was also a reminder of the equally amazing ‘teamwork’ among the whole of the East of the Netherlands in their lobbying to get a university of applied sciences.

-In line with the campus philosophy, the THT initially decided not to employ an official bell-ringer: the students and staff would make their own music.
-It was soon made clear, however, that there was nothing for it: they would have to hire a bell-ringer, since no one knew how to play a carillon...
+In line with the campus philosophy, the THT initially decided not to employ an official carillonneur: the students and staff would make their own music.
+It was soon made clear, however, that there was nothing for it: they would have to hire a carillonneur, since no one knew how to play a carillon...
 An association was founded specially for the bell tower: the Campus Beiaard Kring.
-A bell-ringer came to teach the students, who played the carillon with great enthusiasm, and the Campus Beiaard Kring organized all kinds of events, including the annual Carillon Festijn.
+A carillonneur came to teach the students, who played the carillon with great enthusiasm, and the Campus Beiaard Kring organized all kinds of events, including the annual Carillon Festijn.

-About ten years ago, cuts to funding for culture put a stop to the bell-ringing lessons.
+About ten years ago, cuts to funding for culture put a stop to the carillon lessons.
 Interest in the carillon waned, and the Campus Beiaard Kring was disbanded.
+However, since 2019 the Campus Beiaard Kring was brought to life again by two alumni who were educated to be carillonneurs: Esther Schopman (TO'93) and Hylke Banning (EL'92).
+Besides their regular work, they managed to become the city carillonneurs of Enschede and Oldenzaal.
+They also offer classes on the campus carillon.